sahianmol1/Bronco-for-Reddit/README.md

 This is the high level multi module dependency graph.
 For detailed dependencies checkout [module wise dependency graph](/docs/images/graphs).

-<sup>*</sup> There are a lot more features.
+<sup>*</sup> There are a many features.
 Currently showing only 3 for the sake of simplicity.